mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/projects/applications/catalog-applications/custom-resources-workspace-catalog/spark-operator-custom-resources/index.md

 ## Prerequisites

-1. You need to deploy your Spark Operator first.
-See [this documentation](../../../../../workspaces/applications/catalog-applications/spark-operator) for more information about Spark Operator installation.
+1. First, deploy your Spark Operator.
+See the [Spark Operator](../../../../../workspaces/applications/catalog-applications/spark-operator) documentation for more information.

 2. You need to ensure the necessary RBAC resources referenced in your custom resources exist, otherwise the your custom resources will fail.
 See [this Spark Operator documentation](https://github.com/mesosphere/spark-on-k8s-operator/blob/d2iq-master/docs/quick-start-guide.md#about-the-spark-job-namespace) for details.
     -   This is an example of commands you need to create RBAC resources needed in your project namespace: